 Dark UX patterns are those that mislead users into performing actions they had no intention of doing, such as adding items to their cart, signing up for a list, or navigating to pages they weren’t trying to get to.
 Misleading copy is one of the quickest ways to lose credibility with your users.

 Let them know where they are on the website, and offer feedback when they perform an action.
 If they make an error, tell them what went wrong and why.
 For example, if you have a form with required fields — aside from indicating required fields — offer an error message if the user leaves one of the fields blank.

 Pay Attention to Microcopy

 Words on buttons, disclaimers, and other snippets of often-overlooked text can make a big difference in delighting or disappointing users who visit your site.
-Not only can this microcopy entice a user to complete an action, it lets them know exactly what will happen if they do.
+Not only can this microcopy entice a user to complete an action, but it also lets them know exactly what will happen if they do.

 6. Great UX Is Always a Process

-While it’s always important to do your research up front, odds are you’ll never get it perfectly right the first time — and that’s ok!
+While it’s always important to do your research upfront, odds are you’ll never get it perfectly right the first time — and that’s ok!
 Design should be an iterative process.
 This means making mistakes early and often, but always learning from them.
 Even after you launch your website, continue collecting data and user feedback.
 If it doesn’t match your expectations, that’s not a failure on your part.
 It’s an opportunity to learn and adapt.
 Continually optimizing your website for your user base will only lead to more conversions for you and better experiences for them as they come to your site.